segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

 ---
-title: Analytics for React Native 2.0
+title: Analytics for React Native
 strat: react-native
 id: B0X0QmvMny
 ---

-React Native 2.0 is a major version upgrade to the [existing React Native library](/docs/connections/sources/catalog/libraries/mobile/react-native/classic) that is production-ready.
-With Analytics for React Native 2.0, you can collect analytics in your React Native application and send data to any analytics or marketing tool without having to learn, test, or implement a new API every time.
-Analytics React Native 2.0 enables you to process and track the history of a payload, while Segment controls the API and prevents unintended operations.
+With Analytics for React Native, you can collect analytics in your React Native application and send data to any analytics or marketing tool without having to learn, test, or implement a new API every time.
+Analytics React Native enables you to process and track the history of a payload, while Segment controls the API and prevents unintended operations.

-All of Segment's libraries are open-source, and you can view Analytics for React Native 2.0 on GitHub.
-For more information, see the [Analytics React Native 2.0 GitHub repository](https://github.com/segmentio/analytics-react-native){:target="_blank"}.
+All of Segment's libraries are open-source, and you can view Analytics for React Native on GitHub.
+For more information, see the [Analytics React Native GitHub repository](https://github.com/segmentio/analytics-react-native){:target="_blank"}.

 > info "Using Analytics for React Native Classic?"
 > Analytics React Native versions 1.5.1 and older are no longer supported by Segment.
-You can reference the [migration guide](/docs/connections/sources/catalog/libraries/mobile/react-native/migration/) to upgrade to the latest version.
+You can reference the [implementation guide](/docs/connections/sources/catalog/libraries/mobile/react-native/implementation/) to upgrade to the latest version.

 > warning ""
-> `@segment/analytics-react-native 2.0` is compatible with Expo's [Custom Dev Client](https://docs.expo.dev/development/getting-started/){:target="_blank"} and [EAS builds](https://docs.expo.dev/build/introduction/){:target="_blank"} without any additional configuration.
+> `@segment/analytics-react-native` is compatible with Expo's [Custom Dev Client](https://docs.expo.dev/development/getting-started/){:target="_blank"} and [EAS builds](https://docs.expo.dev/build/introduction/){:target="_blank"} without any additional configuration.
 Destination Plugins that require native modules may require custom [Expo Config Plugins](https://docs.expo.dev/guides/config-plugins/){:target="_blank"}.
 >
-> `@segment/analytics-react-native 2.0` isn't compatible with Expo Go.
+> `@segment/analytics-react-native` isn't compatible with Expo Go.
 ## Getting Started

-To get started with the Analytics for React Native 2.0 library:
+To get started with the Analytics for React Native library:

 1. Create a React Native Source in Segment.
     1. Go to **Connections > Sources > Add Source**.